mienaikoe/ziyu/Chapters/Chapter1.md

   I mustered up a response, "Don't want to talk about it right now."

-  He wasn't convinced, but he was more calm about these things than I was.
+  He wasn't convinced, but he was more accepting about these things than I was.

   "Okay... suit yourself"

-  We had a long awkward silence.
+  I stooped at the table with him and a long awkward silence filled the room while I watched him write notes in his schedule.
 Mel came downstairs and looked us over.
-She had a confused look for a brief moment, but moved on.
+She had a confused look for a brief moment, but resumed her recessional.

-  "I'm headed to the capital now."
+  "I'm headed to the train."

-  ""
+  "Have a good day," he chimed.
+I stayed silent.

+  "I'll be back a bit late tonight.
+Don't wait up for me on dinner."

+  "Late?
+What for?"
+I asked.

+  "I was promised a busy day today."

+  I looked in her eyes more intently.
+Something about her eyes was very out of place.
+As if she had shut off her spirit and it was wallowing in its own guilt.
+I stood up and approached her as she turned to leave the yurt.

+  "What are you doing?"
+She asked.
+I checked that her cords were tight and robe was creased correctly.

+  "Whatever it is you'll be arguing today, I am here for you."

+  I embraced her as if she was going on a long journey.
+She was never too fond of touch, but today she raised her arms to reciprocate.

+  "Thank you.
+Lif."

+  Kip walked up to us, and she loosened up to nuzzled both of us quickly before opening the door to the outside.
+She followed the walkway toward the village center and made haste to the train tracks without looking back.

+  "What's eating her?"
+Kip asked again.

+  "Nothing.
+Just a chill in the air."